Enjoy Individualized Learning at a Fully Accredited Christian School

 Students participate either in choir or band.
 Music instruction stresses technique, timing and patience.
 Students will learn to read music as they sing and play songs that not only teach the basics of music, but give glory to God.
 Music history is also included in the lessons.
 Students will learn to read music as they sing or play songs that not only teach the basics of music, but give glory to God.
 Songs are carefully selected to adhere to our Christian principles.

 Our extracurricular programs offer individual or group instrument or vocal lessons.
-Click HERE to learn more about these opportunities.
+Click here to learn more about these opportunities.

-Our science program emphasizes a Creator God, a world full of life wonderfuly and perfectly made.
-Scientific philosophies and Biblical understanding do not conflict.
-At the core of our science program is the beautiful balance between science and faith, including natural sciences such as biology, chemistry, earth science and physics.
 Lessons at each grade gradually grow more complex and introduce the Scientific Method.
 Students collect evidence, form hypotheses and make predictions based on their work.
 Each school year builds upon the last, increasing self-assurance in using scientific tools and equipment.
 Students love to learn about our Creator’s world!

 In our social studies program, culture and history is explored at all grade levels.
 God’s Hand in human events, as well as our obligation to serve others, is discussed.
 Understanding our diverse societies and their relationship to ourselves is crucial in an increasingly global world.
 Students begin to grasp the diversity of communities, noting differences and similarities among people.
 At each grade level, we present the necessary information to assist in understanding human and environmental relations.
 Activities cultivate an obligation and desire to improve the human condition.
 This was Jesus’ command to us: “. . . that you love one another as I have loved you” (John 13:35, NKJV).